EirGrid

 Community Engagement and Community Benefit

+The forums will be independently facilitated and democratically elected.
 We recognise the importance of local communities and businesses who facilitate the upgrading of the electricity transmission network.
-While the North-South 400 kV Interconnector is being built, we will work to support communities as part of our Community Benefit Policy.

 North South Interconnector Planning Documents